-Because of its unique biological capabilities, Ripper can navigate the mycelial network and is made to pilot the ship.
-But when Ripper becomes exhausted, it retreats to a state of cryptobiosis which forces Lt.
+Because of its unique biological capabilities, the crew uses Ripper to navigate the mycelial network and pilot the ship.
+But when he becomes exhausted, it retreats to a state of cryptobiosis which forces Lt.
 Paul Stamets to inject himself with Tardigrade DNA.

 GameStop Universe offers a YouTube, recapping episode 14 which features Ripper—titled “The Butcher’s Knife Cares Not For The Lamb’s Cry.”
 So if you’re not a Star Trek fan, but are curious, you can view this short video and watch as real life collides with SyFy.